The 11 Best Ways to Protect Yourself from Identity Theft

-Identity theft is never a fun situation.
+Identity (ID) theft is never a fun situation.
 By taking proactive measures to protect your personal information, you can limit your exposure to risks.
+Learn how to protect yourself and your data from identity theft with our best tips and resources.

 You might think your phone is a convenient place to keep track of your passwords, but in the event your phone is stolen, it’s best to keep your passwords elsewhere to avoid being a victim of identity theft.
 Instead, write them on a piece of paper and tuck them safely away.

-So, you’ve probably heard you should update your passwords as frequently as you should change your toothbrush: about every three months.
-Lately, though, experts aren’t sure if that’s guaranteed to keep your identity safe and secure since hackers are pretty savvy about clever password tricks.
+You’ve probably heard you should update your passwords as frequently as you should change your toothbrush: about every three months.
+Lately, though, experts aren’t sure if that’s guaranteed to protect your identity since hackers are pretty savvy about clever password tricks.
 Pair that with their advanced hardware and software, and you may find that simply updating your password might not be enough.

-If you're trying to think of the best course of action, see tip number one and create a really random password.
-Experts do agree that if you have the slightest suspicion you might have been hacked, you definitely should change those passwords ASAP.
+If you're trying to think of the best course of action, see tip number one and create a random password.
+Experts agree that if you have the slightest suspicion your identity and data might have been hacked, you definitely should change those passwords ASAP.

 Get in the habit of carefully looking over your bank and credit card accounts every month.
 If you notice any funny business, call your bank or credit card company right away.

 You can also set up fraud alerts to notify you when a suspicious purchase is made on your accounts.
-If you plan on going on vacation, call your bank to let them know where you’ll be to avoid erroneous fraud alerts while you’re having fun.
+If you plan on going on vacation, call your bank to let them know where you’ll be — especially if traveling internationally — to avoid erroneous fraud alerts while you’re having fun.

 Keep an eye on the news for data breaches of banks, retailers, credit agencies and other companies that store customers’ personal information so you can act before a thief has a chance to use your data.

-Feel free to post that picture of your fermented soybean sushi roll, but steer clear of posting any personal information.
-Thieves are hunting social media for easy prey, and unassuming info like your email address, birth date and even your children’s names are used for scamming and account theft.
+Feel free to post that picture of your fermented soybean sushi roll, but steer clear of posting any personal identifying information.
+Thieves are hunting social media for easy prey, and unassuming info like your email address, birth date and even your children’s names are used for scamming and identity theft.

 A lot of social media and email accounts also offer two-step verification, which requires the site to check with you if you log in from a new place.
-Sign up for this to further safeguard your accounts.
+Sign up for this to further safeguard your accounts and personal information from identity theft.

 Keep personal and financial information secure on your computer with firewall, virus and spyware protection software.
 Just make sure you’re downloading these tools from a trusted source.